Best deals in the Amazon Spring Sale 2023

 Beats Studio3 wireless noise cancelling headphones: Was £349.95, now £199.99, Amazon.co.uk

-These over-ear headphones from Apple-owned Beats have been reduced by a massive 43 per cent.
-Available in a range of colours, the Bluetooth headphones work with iOS and Android, and promise up to 22 hours of battery life per charge.
+The Bluetooth headphones work with iOS and Android, and promise up to 22 hours of battery life per charge.
 Beats also claims the cans offer up to three hours of use after just 10 minutes of charging.
 With active noise cancelling, these headphones use microphones to monitor ambient sound, then play the opposite frequencies to create artificial silence – great for dialling out the drone of an aeroplane cabin.
+And they’re currently reduced by more than 40 per cent.

 Philips sonicare series 7900 advanced whitening electric toothbrush: Was £249, now £99.99, Amazon.co.uk